p0dalirius/FindUncommonShares/README.md

                         Output JSON file to store the results in.
   --export-sqlite EXPORT_SQLITE
                         Output SQLITE3 file to store the results in.

-Authentication & connection:
-  --dc-ip ip address    IP Address of the domain controller or KDC (Key Distribution Center) for Kerberos.
-If omitted it will use the
-                        domain part (FQDN) specified in the identity parameter -d DOMAIN, --domain DOMAIN
-                        (FQDN) domain to authenticate to -u USER, --user USER  user to authenticate with

-Credentials:
-  --no-pass             Don't ask for password (useful for -k) -p PASSWORD, --password PASSWORD
-                        Password to authenticate with -H [LMHASH:]NTHASH, --hashes [LMHASH:]NTHASH
-                        NT/LM hashes, format is LMhash:NThash
-  --aes-key hex key     AES key to use for Kerberos Authentication (128 or 256 bits) -k, --kerberos        Use Kerberos authentication.
-Grabs credentials from .ccache file (KRB5CCNAME) based on target parameters.
-If
-                        valid credentials cannot be found, it will use the ones specified in the command line
 ```

 ## Exported results